thepirat000/CachingFramework.Redis/README.md

 ```c#
 var user = cache.FetchObject<User>(redisKey, () => GetUserFromDatabase(id));
 ```
-The method `GetUserFromDatabase` will only be called if the value is not present on the cache, in such case it will add it to the cache.
+The method `GetUserFromDatabase` will only be called when the value is not present on the cache, in which case will be added to the cache before returning it.

 ### Hashes
 Hashes are maps composed of fields associated with values, like .NET dictionaries.